ThomasPSpargo/COLOC-reporter/README.md

 When describing file structures in this README, "`.`" indicates the main `COLOC-reporter/` directory.

-Analysis can be performed using the `./scripts/loopColocaliseRegion.sh` script, which by default runs the most comprehensive analysis protocol available within `./scripts/colocaliseRegion.R`.
+Analysis can be performed using the `./scripts/loopColocaliseRegion.sh` script, which by default runs the most comprehensive analysis protocol available within `./scripts/colocaliseRegion.R`, and applies `./scripts/gwasSummaryPlotter.R` to compare harmonised summary statistic results between pairs of traits prepared for colocalisation analysis.

 Within this bash script, analysis is performed for each row of the `set.regions.txt` file, which indicates IDs for GWAS summary statistics and the genomic regions to examine.
 The `GWAS_samples.txt` file should indicate metadata linked to the IDs defined in `set.regions.txt`, including the configuration of GWAS summary statistic input files.

 Plink binary files are also required to provide a reference panel for SNP alignment and determining linkage disequilibrium between SNPs.
 By default, these scripts are configured to expect the following structure: `./ld_reference/EUR_phase3_chr[1..22].(bed/bim/fam)`.

 The main `colocaliseRegion.R` script can accept several input and analysis configurations.
 Documentation for these operations are available by running `Rscript ./scripts/colocaliseRegion.R --help`.

+Likewise, `gwasSummaryPlotter.R` can be used to compare measures provided for summary statistic pairs (e.g. for beta values, p-values, finemapping PIPs from the SuSiE software).
+Documentation for this script is available by calling: `Rscript ./scripts/gwasSummaryPlotter.R --help`

 The structure of the `runColocaliseRegion.job` script provides an example of how the analysis can be configured when running `loopColocaliseRegion.sh`.